Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 ![Message context menu](context-menu.png)

-Right-clicking on a message label gives access to actions related to that message.
+Right-clicking on a message label shows actions related to that message.

 ![Message processing box](handler.png)

 Some time after a message is received, it is processed by the receiving endpoint.
 This is represented by a box on the endpoint lifeline labelled with the message type.
 If the endpoint received more than one message of that type, the specific message being processed may be seen by hovering over or selecting the processing box.

 A message arrow shown leaving a processing box represents an outgoing message that was sent or published while processing the incoming message.
 These arrows are shown in the order in which those messages were sent or published.